 Transformers and self-attention (Vaswani et al., 2017), have become the dominant approach for natural language processing (NLP) with systems such as BERT (Devlin et al., 2019) and GPT-3 (Brown et al., 2020) rapidly displacing more established RNN and CNN structures with an architecture composed of stacked encoder-decoder modules using self-attention.

-This micro-project will provide tools and data sets for experiments and a first initial demonstration of the potential of transformers for multimodal perception and multimodal interactions.
-We will define research challenges, benchmark data sets and performance metrics for multimodal perception and interaction tasks such as (1) audio-visual narration of scenes, cooking actions and activities, (2) audio-video recordings of lectures and TV programs (3) audio-visual deictic (pointing) gestures, and (4) perception and evocation of engagement, attention, and emotion.
+This micro-project will assess tools and data sets for experiments and a first initial demonstration of the potential of transformers for multimodal perception and multimodal interactions.
+We explore research challenges, benchmark data sets and performance metrics for multimodal perception and modeling tasks such as (1) audio-visual narration of scenes, actions and activities, (2) audio-video recordings of lectures and TV programs (3) perception and evocation of engagement, attention, and emotion.

-(full description and bibliography covers 200 words – available on request).
+(full description and bibliography exceeds 200 words – available on request).

 - Institut national de recherche en sciences et technologies du numérique (INRIA), James Crowley